top of page

 I am committed to equity of voice and healthy boundaries.
 I value everyone who shows up to make our field as dynamic and meaningful as it is -- actors, musicians, designers, stage managers, governing boards, directors, writers, choreographers, intimacy coordinators, fight directors, and administrative staff.
 We are all important.
 We all make the work possible.

 Some artists use other people as objects through which they express their own views.
 I tend to go to other people and ask questions that create the space for us to find something more ephemeral: a series of truths we can agree on, even if only for a moment.
-Point of view is not only personal but temporary, because the truth changes depending on who you ask and when you ask them.
-Context is everything.
+Point of view is not only personal but temporary--context is everything.
 That's why the act of creation is one of the most fluid, constant, and necessary practices in the world.

 IMG_0003.JPG